microsoft/microsoft-ui-xaml/specs/CommandBar/new-command-bar-features.md

 </CommandBarFlyout>
 ```

-### Feature #2. `RadioMenuFlyoutSubItem`
+### Feature #2.
+Enable MenuFlyoutSubItem to properly support RadioMenuFlyoutItems as children.

-`RadioMenuFlyoutSubItem` is a new class that represents a "parent" `RadioMenuFlyout` item.
-It is very similar to the [MenuFlyoutSubItem](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.menuflyoutsubitem?view=winrt-19041) class.

-Generally, child items of a `RadioMenuFlyoutSubItem` should be of type
-[RadioMenuFlyoutItem](https://docs.microsoft.com/en-us/windows/winui/api/microsoft.ui.xaml.controls.radiomenuflyoutitem?view=winui-2.5).
-If a child item is selected, the parent item will show as selected.
-All child items should have the same GroupName as at least one sibling of the parent.
+When using [RadioMenuFlyoutItem](https://docs.microsoft.com/en-us/windows/winui/api/microsoft.ui.xaml.controls.radiomenuflyoutitem?view=winui-2.5) type objects as children of [MenuFlyoutSubItem](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.menuflyoutsubitem?view=winrt-19041), you'll want to make sure that `MenuFlyoutSubItem` displays the selection indicator (usually a dot) if one of its children is selected.

+The `RadioMenuFlyoutSubItemStyle` can be applied to a `MenuFlyoutSubItem`.
+Applying this style ensures that the `MenuFlyoutSubItem` will visually indicate if one of its children are selected.
+To do this, it works with a new attached property that's defined by `RadioMenuFlyoutItem`, called `ContainsRadioMenuFlyoutItems`.

-The parent (`RadioMenuFlyoutSubItem`) cannot be selected.
-Thus it does not have `GroupName` or `IsChecked` properties.
+The parent (`MenuFlyoutSubItem`) cannot be selected.
 It can only achieve selection (and show the selection indicator) if it is bubbled up from one of its child items.
-Therefore, only one item out of the child items and other top-level RadioMenuFlyout items in the same Group can be selected at a time.
+Therefore, only one item out of the child items and parent-level RadioMenuFlyout items can be selected at a time.

 If a child item becomes selected, the selection indicator will bubble up to its parent when its `MenuFlyout` is closed.
 If a child is selected and the `MenuFlyout` is open, both the parent and child will show the selection indicator (similar to a hierarchical `NavigationView`).

 These are the three main visual states for this new API, using the same Xaml Controls Gallery sample that was previously shown: